Guide to Work, Study, Travel and Living Abroad

 Nice Old Town Shop

 Taxis are notoriously overpriced.
 An affordable alternative is Nice's local bus system.
 A ticket for a single ride costs a measly €3, and there are several multi-ride options.
-Ask for the Sunbus map and the route guide at the tourist office, or visit the main Sunbus station at Place Massena.
+Ask for the Sunbus map and the route guide at the tourist office, or visit the central Sunbus station at Place Massena.
 Buy your own ticket for nearby destinations like Cannes and Monte Carlo.

 Side street in Nice